 - a liquid-based Pap test every three years for women ages 40 years and older with an intact cervix and a prior negative test.
-Once there are three consecutive negative Pap tests in a 60-month period, the CSP will reimburse for Pap test and pelvic exam once every three years for cervical cancer screening, except in those for whom there is medical exemption from the every three year screening interval (see below) - a conventional Pap test every three years for women ages 40 years and older with an intact cervix and a prior negative test; a liquid based Pap test every five years when performed in combination with a high risk HPV test and when both tests are negative - a short-term repeat Pap test (i.e.: a Pap test performed sooner than one year) in women ages 40 years and older based on the prior Pap test was unsatisfactory.
+Once there are three consecutive negative Pap tests in a 60-month period, the CSP will reimburse for Pap test and pelvic exam once every three years for cervical cancer screening, except in those for whom there is medical exemption from the every three year screening interval (see below) - a conventional Pap test every three years for women ages 40 years and older with an intact cervix and a prior negative test; a liquid based Pap test every five years when performed in combination with a high risk HPV test and when both tests are negative - a short-term repeat Pap test (i.e.: a Pap test performed sooner than one year) in women ages 40 years and older based on abnormal cytology findings, a repeat Pap test for surveillance purposes following recommended treatment, or because the prior Pap test was unsatisfactory.
 This should be submitted on a new SIF. - a conventional or liquid-based Pap test every three years (after initial surveillance at the appropriate prescribed intervals with negative results) for women ages 40 years and older who have had a hysterectomy due to cervical cancer or pre-cancerous cervical dysplasia.
 See CSP Operations Manual, Chapter 3: Eligibility, Section C-8 for more information. - a conventional or liquid-based Pap test annually for women 40 years and older who have a documented medical exception of being immunocompromised, are infected with HIV, or were exposed in utero (as a fetus) to diethylstilbestrol (DES).